trentbellinger/Stats-10-Labs/README.md

 Lab 1: Using basic data visualization on a given data set to analyze birth patterns in North Carolina; Using 'maps' to create visualizations for ozone levels in California

-Lab 2: Showing the distribution of dangerous water levels in Flint, Michigan; Showing the relationship between life expectancy and income; Analyzing lead and zinc distributions in the Maas River; Showing the relationship between school score and income in Los ANgeles neighborhoods
+Lab 2: Showing the distribution of dangerous water levels in Flint, Michigan; Showing the relationship between life expectancy and income; Analyzing lead and zinc distributions in the Maas River; Showing the relationship between school score and income in Los Angeles neighborhoods

 Lab 3: Using residuals to analyze lead and zinc concentration in soil and sea ice concentration